-The island of Java became independent in 1949, and is the most urbanized part of Indonesia.
+The island of Java became independent in 1949 and is the most urbanized part of Indonesia.
 The elite class dominates the island, while the lower class are farmers.
-Although Java is on its way to full modernization, only 75% of its populace have electricity.
+Although Java is on its way to full modernization, only 75% of its populace has electricity.
 Coffee production stimulated the development of the region and railroads were built to convey coffee from the production sites to the harbor.

 Java’s Arabica production

 In many quarters, Java refers to a specific crop of Arabica beans.
 It is usually farmed at an altitude of 1400 meters on the Ijen Plateau.
 Carefully plucked green coffee cherries are wet-processed (washed) right after harvest to discard the coffee’s fruity components.
 This procedure leaves the coffee with a very pure taste, although it strips the coffee off a lot of its original body.

 Notwithstanding, Java is 100% Arabica that is high in quality due to its strong flavor and perceptible acidity.
 In contrast, Robusta is gentler, costs 50% of the price of Arabica, and is used mostly in instant coffee products.

 Besides wet-processed Java Arabica beans, Java is also monsooned or aged.
 Monsooning involves the exposure of unroasted green coffee peas to the moist, warm atmosphere of the rainy season.
 This procedure can last up to three years.